-This perfectly festive Candy Cane-shaped cookies from Kristine's Kitchen are the epitome of the holidays.
-Simple sugar cookie dough is twisted and shaped, baked then topped with crunchy peppermint candy.
+These perfectly festive Candy Cane-shaped cookies from Kristine's Kitchen are the epitome of the holidays.
+Simple sugar cookie dough is twisted and shaped, baked, and then topped with crunchy peppermint candy.
 These are a great option for cookies exchanges or holiday bake sales!

 Chocolate Peanut Butter Cookies

 These aren't just any peanut butter cookies, they're Chocolate Peanut Butter Cookies!
 Amanda's Cookin' puts a new spin on an otherwise simple cookie, making them perfect for the holidays.
-Substitute in some cocoa powder in place of flour and the result is a chewy cookie that is screaming for a glass of milk.
+If you substitute cocoa powder in place of flour, the result is a chewy cookie that screams for a glass of milk.

 Brown Sugar Cookies

-Take your go-to cookies recipe for a spin and this holiday, bake up some Brown Sugar Cookies.
+Give your go-to cookies recipe a twist this holiday season and bake up some Brown Sugar Cookies.
 This recipe from Gimme Some Oven comes together quickly and is easily customizable when you use festive cookie cutters, colored frosting and sprinkles.

 Chewy Chocolate Espresso Cookies